AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

-1. You’ll feel like you’re on cloud nine.
+2. You’ll feel like you’re on cloud nine – or in it.

-You’ll see from above the Matterhorn, the Great Wall of China, the Taj Mahal, and more.
-As you fly, you’ll feel the breeze and even smell some of the scents of the lands you visit.
+As you fly over the earth, you’ll feel the breeze and even smell some of the scents of the lands you visit.
 The movements of your seat are synchronized with the film’s images.
 The effect is entirely realistic – you’ll feel like you’re flying.
+You can even expect a little turbulence once in a while!
+After the five-minute flight, you fly over EPCOT and you’re gently brought back to good ol’ Mother Earth.

 It’s worth noting that the visual can be distorted when viewed from the seats to the far left or right.
 For this reason, some Soarin’ aficionados like to politely ask to wait for an extra cycle for seats in row B1 or B2.

-2. You used to only go Soarin’ Over California
+3. You used to only go Soarin’ Over California.

 Soarin’ made its debut on February 8, 2001, at Disney California Adventure.
-Titled “Soarin’ Over California,” your aerial view took your flight California landmarks, including the Golden Gate Bridge, Napa Valley, Malibu, and Los Angeles.
-Fans of this original version especially loved the smells of the pine tree forest and orange grove.
+Titled “Soarin’ Over California,” your aerial view took you over California landmarks, including the Golden Gate Bridge, Napa Valley, Malibu, and Los Angeles.
+Fans of this original version especially loved the smells of the pine tree forest and the orange grove.
 Its popularity was instantaneous, prompting a twin to open on May 5, 2005, at EPCOT.

-There is a devoted fan base for the original version of the film.
-Many decry the increased use of CGI or the peripheral-view distortion issues in the newer version, while others have sentimental reasons.
+There is also a devoted fan base for the original version of the film.
+Many decry the increased use of CGI in the newer version, while others have sentimental reasons.
 (The California version did use a few bits of CGI, most notably the shot of Michael Eisner hitting a golf ball with a hidden Mickey on it.)
-Responding to this outpouring of affection, Disney California Adventure has brought back Soarin’ Over California a few times, including the 2023 Food and Wine Festival there.
+Responding to this outpouring of affection, Disney California Adventure has brought back Soarin’ Over California a few times; it’s become an annual tradition to bring it back for the Disney California Adventure Food and Wine Festival.
+It also made a brief return to EPCOT from September 2023 to February 2024, as part of Disney’s 100th celebration.

-Bonus fact #1: For filming, a camera was suspended from a plane, and filming required more than a year to get the right location shots.
+⭐ For filming, a camera was suspended from a plane, and filming required more than a year to get the right location shots.
 But Disney also used a lot of CGI in the film.
 The transitions between scenes, the animals, and even the Taj Mahal were digitally created or enhanced.
-All of which has been a topic of discussion since the movie was first shown.
-Personally, I don’t feel like it detracted from the enjoyment of flying!

-Bonus fact #3: The amazing musical score was adapted by composer Bruce Broughton from the original score written by Academy Award-winner Jerry Goldsmith.
-Mr. Goldsmith also scored Mulan among other films.
+⭐ The amazing musical score was adapted by composer Bruce Broughton from the original score written by Academy Award-winner Jerry Goldsmith.
+Mr. Goldsmith also scored Mulan, among other films.

 5. The Nuts and Bolts.

 Service animals are not permitted, and guests must be 40 inches or taller to ride.
 As with all rides that have a height requirement, Soarin’ offers Rider Switch.
-Audio description devices and video captioning are available as well.
+Video captioning is available.

-Soarin’ remains one of the most popular rides in EPCOT, so it’s open for Early Theme Park Entry (also for Extended Evening Theme Park hours if you’re staying in a qualifying hotel).
-It’s best to visit early in the day or nearer park closing time.
-Alternatively, you can purchase Lightning Lane entry via Genie+.
+Soarin’ remains one of the most popular rides in EPCOT, so it’s open for Early Theme Park Entry and Extended Evening Theme Park hours.
+It’s best to visit early in the day or nearer to park closing time.
+Alternatively, you can purchase Lightning Lane Multi Pass or Premier Pass to access the Lightning Lane.

 The Bottom Line.